The Bedrock of the Medical Team

 The hospital operates a monthly rota of 12.5 hourly shift patterns for which we offer a competitive salary, plus additional rates for weekend and evening shifts.
 Free parking and free meals are available to all staff and if required, short term accommodation for those who are relocating.

-To apply for the current vacancy, please download, fill in and return the application form.
+To apply for the current vacancy, please complete our online application form.

 Closing date for applications: 9th December 2016